Simplified TinyBERT: Knowledge Distillation for Document Retrieval: Introduction

 \section{Introduction}

-Contextual pre-trained model like BERT~\cite{DBLP:bert18} demonstrates its effectiveness in ranking tasks~\cite{DBLP:Dai19,DBLP:nyu19,DBLP:Yang19}.
-However, the huge amount of parameters in BERT make it expensive or even infeasible for serving~\cite{DBLP:CEDR}, which is especially important when the model is used to re-rank thousands of search results.
-On the other hand, studies~\cite{DBLP:DistilBERT,DBLP:lin,DBLP:SunCGL19,DBLP:tinybert} have demonstrated knowledge distillation can be used to learn smaller models without compromising effectiveness too much on multiple NLP tasks, wherein a full-sized BERT model, like BERT-Base, is used as teacher model and a small student model is trained to imitate the teacher.
-More specifically, TinyBERT~\cite{DBLP:tinybert} is proposed to distill on both prediction layer and the intermediate layers in a two-stages distillation method, and has achieved effectiveness that is close to the teacher model on multiple NLP tasks.
-However, it is unclear whether such distillation models are as effective on document ranking task.
+Contextual pre-trained model, like BERT~\cite{DBLP:bert18}, demonstrates its effectiveness in ranking tasks~\cite{DBLP:Dai19,DBLP:nyu19,DBLP:Yang19}.
+However, the vast number of parameters in BERT make it expensive or even infeasible for serving~\cite{DBLP:conf/sigir/HofstatterH19,DBLP:CEDR}, which is especially important when the model is used to re-rank thousands of search results.
+In the meantime, studies~\cite{DBLP:tinybert,DBLP:DistilBERT,DBLP:SunCGL19,DBLP:MobileBERT,DBLP:lin,DBLP:wellread,DBLP:minilm} have demonstrated that knowledge distillation (KD) can be used to learn smaller BERT models without compromising effectiveness too much, wherein a full-sized BERT model, like BERT-Base, is used as the teacher model and a small student model is trained to imitate it.
+More specifically, TinyBERT~\cite{DBLP:tinybert} is proposed to distill on both prediction layer and intermediate layers in a two-stage distillation method, and has achieved effectiveness that is close to the teacher model on multiple NLP tasks.
+However, it is unclear whether such distillation models are still effective on the document ranking task.

-To bridge this gap, in this work, we first investigate the uses of standard knowledge distillation model~\cite{DBLP:HintonVD15} and the more recent TinyBERT~\cite{DBLP:tinybert} on document ranking task.
-In addition, we propose two simplifications for TinyBERT, hoping to further improve the effectiveness of the distilled model.
-To this end, on the MS MARCO document re-ranking task in TREC 2019 DL Track \cite{DBLP:TREC2019DL}, we demonstrate the potentials in employing knowledge distillation for document ranking, and also confirm the superior effectiveness of the proposed simplified TinyBERT.
-The contributions of this work are twofold.
-(1) To the best of our knowledge, this is the first effort to employ knowledge distillation for document ranking task, by empirically investigating the effectiveness of standard knowledge distillation model~\cite{DBLP:HintonVD15} and TinyBERT~\cite{DBLP:tinybert} on document ranking benchmark; and, (2) Two simple but effective modifications have been proposed on top of TinyBERT.
-We demonstrate that the distilled student model from the proposed method not only boosts TinyBERT, but also can significantly outperform BERT-Base when providing 15$\times$ speedup.
+To bridge this gap, in this work, we first investigate the uses of the standard knowledge distillation model~\cite{DBLP:HintonVD15} and the more recent TinyBERT~\cite{DBLP:tinybert} on the document ranking task.
+In addition, we propose two simplifications for TinyBERT, hoping to further improve the effectiveness of the distilled ranking models.
+To this end, on the document ranking task in MS MARCO~\cite{DBLP:msmarco16} and TREC 2019 DL Track \cite{DBLP:TREC2019DL}, we demonstrate the potentials in employing knowledge distillation for document retrieval, and also confirm the superior effectiveness of the proposed Simplified TinyBERT which will be described in Section~\ref{sec:modified_tinybert}.